usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 	.. note:: All deployed virtual machines using this procedure will have ssh port (22) open in their security group.

-	.. note:: If you want to stop your deployment, you can do so by clicking on the delete (garbage) icon.
-This will stop it and remove the instance from your cloud.
+	.. note:: If you click on the delete (garbage) icon, this will stop your deployed instance and remove it from your cloud.

 	.. warning:: Terminating an OpenStack deployment may fail due to `a known issue in AMP <https://issues.apache.org/jira/browse/JCLOUDS-1318>`_.
 Click again on the delete (garbage) icon to work around the issue.